-By normalizing the data to the experimentally determined values $F_\mathrm{p}^\mathrm{peak}$ and $B^\mathrm{peak}$, the model effectively reduces to just two adjustable parameters.
-As demonstrated in Fig.~\ref{fig:jc}(d), employing a fixed $p = 0.9$ and a parameter range $0.5 \leq \varepsilon \leq 1.5$ [see Fig.~\ref{fig:KDH}(d)] yields satisfactory agreement with the experimental data.
+As demonstrated in Fig.~\ref{fig:jc}d, employing a fixed $p = 0.9$ and a parameter range $0.5 \leq \varepsilon \leq 1.5$ (see Fig.~\ref{fig:KDH}d) yields satisfactory agreement with the experimental data.
 This normalized representation also facilitates a more robust assessment of the fit quality across a wide range of temperatures.
-For comparison, the dashed line shows the prediction of the power-law model [Eq.~\eqref{eq:KDH}] with the parameters $p=0.5$ and $q=2$.
+For comparison, the broad grey line shows the prediction of the power-law model [Eq.~\eqref{eq:KDH}] with the parameters $p=0.5$ and $q=2$.
 Although the power-law model reproduces experimental results well up to $B^\mathrm{peak}$, qualitative inspections indicate that it cannot capture the extended tails of $F_\mathrm{p}$ at $B \gg B^\mathrm{peak}$.
 A similar shortcoming was also observed in Bi-2223 thin films \cite{YAMA93}.
 The inability of the power-law model to accurately describe the volume pinning force in Bi-2212 highlights the distinctive vortex dynamics in this material.
-Compared to YBCO and other less anisotropic superconductors, where power-law scaling has been successfully applied \cite{TALA22}, Bi-2212 exhibits more complex behavior.
+Compared to YBCO and other less anisotropic superconductors, where power-law scaling has been successfully applied \cite{TALA22}, Bi-2212 exhibits more complex behaviour.